 Also read: The Writer's Room: Veena Sud

 But not all her colleagues have such good fortune, she said.
 “People absolutely disagree creatively about what the story is.
 The worst things I’ve heard are just silly things, like they’re on location scouts together and they’re not talking to each other — and they’re sitting in the same van.”

 A new golden age of television has drawn many top directors to the medium in recent years.
 But the influx has required the writers who created that golden age to cede some of their control.

-That issue was thrown into relief for former “Sopranos” writer Terence Winter, the show runner of HBO's acclaimed "Boardwalk Empire," when he watched Martin Scorsese direct the prohibition drama’s pilot.
+That became obvious to former “Sopranos” writer Terence Winter, the show runner of HBO's acclaimed "Boardwalk Empire," as he watched Martin Scorsese direct the prohibition drama’s pilot.

-On the first day of shooting, Winter noticed that actor Michael Pitt’s character was wearing a hat in a room full of women -- which 1920s men would never do.
-Winter sat through two takes and realized he had to say something.
+On the first day of shooting, Winter noticed that actor Michael Pitt’s character was wearing a hat in a room full of women — which a 1920s man would be rude to do.
+Winter sat through two takes and decided he had to say something.

 “Finally I said, look, I’ve got a note for Marty.
 How do I do this?"
 Winter recalled telling the assistant director.
 "He said, ‘I don’t know, no one’s ever given him a note before.’

 “I said, ‘Oh, s—, well this is awkward.’”

 Show runners — the people responsible for guiding the writing and overall direction of a show — usually have the last word on their sets, barring intervention from network executives.